 If you’re a seasoned Windows user, you’ve likely encountered the familiar routine of deleting files, only to realize they’ve merely been relocated to the Recycle Bin.
 This intermediate step, while safeguarding against accidental deletions, often gives the illusion that the files are gone for good.
 Yet, contrary to common belief, removing files from the Recycle Bin doesn’t equate to reclaiming hard drive space immediately.
 Behind the scenes, these “deleted” files persist on your hard drive until they’re overwritten by new data.
 So, if you’re seeking a more direct approach to file deletion – one that bypasses the Recycle Bin entirely and offers a more immediate sense of file removal – you’re in the right place.
 Dive into this risewindows tutorial to discover how you can delete files on Windows 10 without the detour to the Trash.

 How to delete files directly without sending them to Trash on Windows 10?

-Quick Note: You should repeat the same step for another disk drive if you have several partitions.
+Quick Note: If you have several partitions, you should repeat the same step for another disk drive.

 After completing the above steps, when you delete any file or folder from the disk drive, it will not be stored in Recycle Bin, which means it will be permanently deleted from your computer or laptop.